brookchuang1111/brookchuang1111.github.io/index.md

 Hello world!
 I'm Brook and per my blog's name welcome to my inner ramblings. <br />
 Topics include but are not limited to pop culture, books, math, trading, ect. <br /><br />
-Warning: This blog serves as a personal notebook -- full of half-baked ideas, vibe code, and questionable logic.
-<br /><br />Proceed with caution and thanks for visiting! <br />
+Proceed with caution and thanks for visiting! <br />

 <hr>
 ## Fresh Off the Press!